wcamposs/github-repo-searcher/README.md

 npm install
 ```

-After installing the facilities, the project can be considered configured and ready to run.
+After installation, the project can be considered configured and ready to run.

-### Getting Started
+## Getting Started:

 Assuming you are in the root directory via a terminal, run the following command to run Expo: